To make an international payment, call us on 03457 212 212. Lines are open 8am to 6pm Monday to Friday, 9am to 5pm Saturday and Sunday. Call charges

 Payments sent outside of the EEA and USA require the use of an agent or correspondent bank to forward money to the recipient's bank.
 The charge for this can vary depending on the destination, currency and complexity of the transfer.

 Where a payment gives you a full range of charging options like shared, sender or beneficiary, agent fees are usually applicable.
 The additional charging options allow you to specify who pays the two sets of charges.
-Please note that any payments made to an EEA country, in either EEA or non-EEA currency, must have shared charges.
+Please note that when making a SEPA payment the payment must have shared charges.

 All times mentioned relating to international payments are given in Greenwich Mean Time (GMT).